-Jim is nationally recognized by BL Rankings' Best Lawyers in America© in Commercial Litigation, along with being named one the Top 50 Super Lawyers© in the Central and West Texas Region by Thomson Reuters.
+Jim is nationally recognized by BL Rankings' Best Lawyers in America© in Commercial Litigation, along with being repeatedly named a Top 50 Super Lawyer© in the Central and West Texas Region by Thomson Reuters.

 He currently serves as President-Elect of the National Board of Trial Advocacy.
 Founded in 1977, NBTA is the largest organization for attorney board certification in the United States, offering proven, tested excellence® in trial advocacy through a rigorous ABA-approved national certification program.

 A Member of the Austin Chapter of the American Board of Trial Advocates, Jim began his professional career with Fulbright & Jaworski in Houston, Texas, now Norton Rose Fulbright.